-Question: "What was/is the Tabernacle of David?"
+Question: "What was the tabernacle of David?"

-That leaves two references to the tabernacle of David.
+That leaves two other references to the tabernacle of David.
 In Acts 15:16, while speaking to the Jews, James uses Amos 9:11 to give credence to the recent conversion of the Gentiles in the early church.
 Many Jews were objecting to this because there was uncertainty as to how the Gentiles were to now keep the Law of Moses.
 The essential argument from Peter’s earlier experience with Cornelius, a Gentile, was that God was also calling Gentiles to Himself.
-The apostles were not to put on them a burden that no one could ever keep (i.e. the Law of Moses).
+The apostles were not to put on the Gentiles a burden that no one could ever keep (i.e. the Law of Moses).

 From James’ words alone, it is clear that God’s promise through the prophet Amos—that He would “build again the tabernacle of David”—was related to what He was just then beginning to do, namely, visiting the Gentiles to take out from among them a people for His Name.
 After rehearsing what Simon Peter had just told the Jerusalem Christians—that God had chosen Peter as the instrument whereby He, for the first time, opened the way of salvation to the Gentiles—James plainly declared that God’s visitation of the Gentiles agreed with the words of the prophets (in general) and Amos (in particular).
 The “tabernacle” referred to in Acts 15:16, then, is the house of God open to all, both Jew and Gentile, who seek Him in order to worship in truth.